 You need to take a hard look at your personal finances and make some real changes.
 If you just don’t make enough money then it may be time to start a permanent side hustle that will help you get ahead long term.
 If any of this sounds familiar then it is time to get out of your comfort zone and change some of your financial habits.

 PS.
 One of the best ways to change your financial habits is to create a basic personal financial plan.
+This posts walks you through creating your first personal financial form and has a free downloadable personal financial planning template.

 Join the Intentional Living Revolution